acasadoquijada/Java-libraries-of-general-purpose/Libraries/Shapes/Shape.md

 ##Description
 Set of classes to paint figures with own attributes in java.

+This is not possible with the implementation of the current interface shape.

-For this we have created an abstract class from which other classes inherit representing the various figures will paint.
+To correct this we have created an abstract class from which other classes inherit representing the various figures will paint.

 This is not possible with the implementation of the current interface shape.